mantidproject/governance/governance.md

 3.4 Technical Roadmap Working Group (TWG) and the Committed Collaborative Roadmap (CCR).
 ----------------------------------------------------------------------------------------

+One role of the TWG is to keep up date a Committed Mantid Roadmap.
+This roadmap will contain large work items that are needed to keep Mantid operational and deployable on the OS platforms that facilities requires it to run on, and any new user capabilities that one or more facilities have committed resources for and the TWG have been informed about.

 The Technical Working Group (TWG) owns the Comitted Collaborative Roadmap (CCR) and the Developer Workshops (for the collaboration).
 It coordinates technical discussions and discussion related to items/topics on the roadmap, with an emphasis on those that concerns multiple faciliities.